Michigan Lighthouses: Local’s 2026 Guide to 36 Best (+Map)

 Fort Gratiot Lighthouse

-Built in 1814 to keep watch over the conjunction of the St. Clair River and Lake Huron, the Fort Gratiot Lighthouse is the oldest lighthouse in all of Michigan.
-Although Fort Gratiot is the oldest lighthouse, it is also one of the only lighthouses that still allow you to climb all the way to the tippy top.
-The view once you’re up there is none other than a view of Port Huron and the international Blue Water Bridge to Canada.
+Built in 1814 to keep watch over the conjunction of the St. Clair River and Lake Huron, Fort Gratiot Lighthouse is the oldest lighthouse in all of Michigan.
+The 86-foot tower in Port Huron was rebuilt in 1829 and continues to operate as an active U.S. Coast Guard navigational aid.
+Fort Gratiot is one of the few Michigan lighthouses where you can climb all the way to the lantern room, and the view from the top includes Port Huron, the international Blue Water Bridge to Canada, and the wide expanse of southern Lake Huron.

 More Lake Huron Lighthouses